Travel and history are favorite interests of Liz and her husband. In her writing she often likes to delve into the history behind the sites.

 The remarkable story of Tony's devotion to the memory of the airmen of 'Mi Amigo' culminates with the flypast to mark the 75th anniversary of the plane crash.

-We recently visited Endcliffe Park.
+We visited Endcliffe Park a few months after the flypast.
 Staying in the area and having heard the story, we were interested to see the memorial.
 Parking on the road opposite the park, we were very aware of the cluster of pre-war housing nearby and how much worse the tragedy could have been.
-We could see the grassy area, a cafe and wooded hill behind it, but there were no signs to point us towards the memorial.
+We could see the grassy area, a cafe, and a wooded hill behind it, but there were no signs to point us towards the memorial.
 Spotting the top of a flagpole through the trees, we headed towards it, crossing a stream with stepping stones.

 Ahead of us, we saw a flagpole with an information board below it and some wreaths.
 To the side, there were steps up to a fenced area, which surrounded the memorial.
 There were plants, flowers, and wreaths around it.
 People were gathered below the memorial.
 Some had American accents.
 Photographs were being taken and a man introduced himself to us as the Chairman of Sheffield Rotarians.
 They were apparently hosting a group of US Rotarians.